eric2323223/jekyll-now/drafts/PG.md

 #### Definition

 1.  主体(Agent)
+2.  环境(Environment)
-2.  动作 (Action): All the possible moves that the agent can take
+3.  动作 (Action): All the possible moves that the agent can take
-3.  状态 (State): Current situation returned by the environment.
+4.  状态 (State): Current situation returned by the environment.
-4.  奖励 (Reward): An immediate return send back from the environment to evaluate the last action.
+5.  奖励 (Reward): An immediate return send back from the environment to evaluate the last action.
-5.  策略 (π): The strategy that the agent employs to determine next action based on the current state.
+6.  策略 (π): The strategy that the agent employs to determine next action based on the current state.
-6. Value (V): The expected long-term return with discount, as opposed to the short-term reward R. _Vπ(s)_  is defined as the expected long-term return of the current state sunder policy π.
+7. Value (V): The expected long-term return with discount, as opposed to the short-term reward R. _Vπ(s)_  is defined as the expected long-term return of the current state sunder policy π.
-7. Q-value or action-value (Q): Q-value is similar to Value, except that it takes an extra parameter, the current action  _a_.  _Qπ(s, a)_  refers to the long-term return of the current state  _s_, taking action  _a_  under policy π.
+8. Q-value or action-value (Q): Q-value is similar to Value, except that it takes an extra parameter, the current action  _a_.  _Qπ(s, a)_  refers to the long-term return of the current state  _s_, taking action  _a_  under policy π.
 举例解释ASR$\pi$

 图片 RL successful cases